VeenaMadhuri910/PRO-MCJr-Project-C26/readme.md

-this is a ice cream with vanilla flavour
+This is a recipe of Vanilla Icecream.